Shrey0610/ForNature.github.io/README.md

 https://github.com/Shrey0610/ForNature.github.io/assets/119574537/be59b747-07f2-47e8-a6a0-75e583a36d3d

-Welcome to ForNature, your gateway to sustainable living through innovative AI solutions.
+Welcome to **ForNature**, your gateway to **sustainable** living through innovative AI solutions.
 At ForNature, we empower individuals to repurpose and recycle broken items, fostering a greener planet.
-Our AI-generated articles' and blogs' links to educate on recycling techniques and identify toxic materials, ensuring safe practices.
+Here you'll get AI generated ways on how to recycle your items and also you'll get to learn about recycling techniques and identify toxic materials, ensuring safe practices.
 With a commitment to environmental stewardship, our platform harnesses cutting-edge technology to transform waste into opportunity.
-Join us in our mission to reimagine consumption and preserve the Earth for future generations.
+Join us in our mission to reimagine consumption and **preserve the Earth** for future generations.

 ## Dependencies 💡
 - REACT.JS